Welcome to puppy parenthood! Your essential new puppy checklist and free printable are here

 Squirmy little puppies could wriggle right out of your arms and away from you.
 That’s why we didn’t take a chance.
 We purchased an ID tag and secured it on the collar before the gotcha day.
 Plus, the act of selecting a tag adds to the anticipation!
 Since final names hadn’t been chosen, we simply inscribed the word “Puppy” along with contact information on the ID tag.
 Now the tags are a happy reminder of the first day home.

-When we realized that we’d be puppy sitting Little Bear regularly, we wished we’d kept the baby gate from Chloe’s puppy days!
-Baby gates are such an easy way to keep a curious puppy contained in one area of the house.
+When we realized that we’d be puppy sitting Little Bear regularly, we wished we’d kept the gate from Chloe’s puppy days!
+Dog gates are such an easy way to keep a curious puppy contained in one area of the house.

 15. Chew toys